nielskrijger/blog/about/index.md

 I am a full-stack web developer from Utrecht (The Netherlands).
 You can find me on:

-- [GitHub](https://github.com/nielskrijger) - I only publish experiments, snippets and temporary stuff on my GitHub profile
 - [LinkedIn](https://www.linkedin.com/in/nielskrijger) - Should be fairly up-to-date
+- [GitHub](https://github.com/nielskrijger) - I only publish experiments, snippets and temporary stuff on my GitHub profile.
+Rubbish mostly.

+### RTL Videoland (2018)

+Working as a full-stack engineer with:

+- Javascript
+- Python
+- C#
+- Jenkins
+- Fleet
+- Microservices
+- React & Redux
+- Swagger / OpenAPI
+- Loopback, Express, Restify, Koa and saw a little of Fastify as well
+- Postgres
+- Redis

-### oneUp (2017-present)
+### oneUp (2017 +/- 6 months)

-Just started :-)
+Working as a full-stack engineer with:

+- React, React Native & Redux
+- NodeJS
+- Heroku

 ### Nolemmings (2015-2017)

-Working as a full-stack engineer using JavaScript and web technologies mostly.
-Some stuff I've been using:
+Working as a full-stack engineer with:

+- JavaScript
+- CoffeeScript
+- Python
 - Ionic
-- Angular
+- Angular 1
-- React.js
+- React & Redux
-- Node.js
+- NodeJS
 - Kubernetus
 - Google Cloud
-- Python
+- MongoDB

 ### IceMobile (2013-2015)